The History of the Gem

 Grand Opening: November 1, 1940

 Opening Picture: “Seven Sinners,” featuring Marlene Dietrich

 A fire of unknown origin gutted the back section of the Gem Theatre on February 21, 1942.
-Only the front part was saved along with the projection room upstairs.
-Because of World War II, materials were not available to rebuild; however, the concession stand area was used for the distribution of ration coupons.
+Only the front part of the building including the facade was saved along with the projection room upstairs.
+Due to World War II, materials were not available to rebuild; however, the concession stand area was used for the distribution of ration coupons.
 Cannon Mills Company, who owned the property, had it rebuilt with an opening date of Monday, March 15, 1948.
-Opening picture was “You Were Meant for Me,” featuring Jeanne Crain and Dan Dailey.
+Architect Charles Benton of Wilson was hired to design the rehabilitation of the theater and early reports and plans suggested a re-design of the facade to Williamsburg-inspired Colonial Revival style.
+However, the original facade was retained and Benton's work was limited to the auditorium, balcony, stage areas and some aspects of the lobbies.
+Benton stayed in the Art Deco Mode for his contributions to the building including the curved walls in the upper lobby at the restrooms and large panels of exotic birds over the fire exits in the auditorium.
+The opening picture was “You Were Meant for Me,” featuring Jeanne Crain and Dan Dailey.
 Admission was 12 cents for children and 40 cents for adults, tax included.
 The formal opening of the rebuilt Gem Theatre was held on Sunday, March 28, 1948.

 Julian K. Whitley became manager of The Gem Theatre on October 27, 1941.
 J. Carlyle Rutledge became president in the 1940s after the late Dr. Charles Bowman left his theatre presidential post.
 Long-time Gem employee, Clyde V. Scarboro, began working at the theatre on March 1, 1946, and later became theater vice-president.